jigx-com/jigx-docs-examples/docs/Components/card.md

 ::::VerticalSplit{layout="left"}
 :::VerticalSplitItem
 The card component can be configured with an `onPress` event.
-In this example when the card is pressed a `go-to` component is configured to take you to the product list jig with items on sale. &#x20;
+In this example when the card is pressed a `go-to` component is configured to take you to the product list jig with items on sale.

 **Example:**
-See the example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/card/card-onPress.jigx" target="_blank">GitHub</a>.
+See the example in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/card/card-onPress.jigx).
 :::

 :::VerticalSplitItem